 We compare our proposed algorithm to two baseline sampling strategies through simulated experiments that utilize models derived from both synthetic and real robot deployment data.
-The first comparison algorithm is a multi-robot coverage path planning technique called DARP algorithm (Divide Areas based on Robot’s initial Positions)~\cite{kapoutsis2017darp}.
+The first comparison algorithm is a multi-robot coverage path planning technique called DARP algorithm (Divide Area based on the robot’s initial Positions)~\cite{kapoutsis2017darp}.
 DARP algorithm divides the region into a number of equal areas each corresponding to a specific robot, such that a complete coverage is guaranteed, the coverage path is of minimum cost and non-backtracking.
-The second comparison algorithm is a multi-robot adaptation of maxima search algorithm~\cite{meghjani2016multi}.
+The second comparison algorithm is a multi-robot adaptation of the maxima search algorithm~\cite{meghjani2016multi}.
 Each robot sequentially selects the current maxima in the given spatial field and plans a path to that location using A-star path planner.
 Once the value at a given location is collected, it is reduced to $0$ as in our proposed approach.
-The first three columns of Fig.~\ref{fig:result3} present the illustrations of fixed horizon paths executed by the two robots using our proposed approach, the DARP algorithm and the multi-robot maxima search algorithm respectively.
-The comparison of discounted rewards achieved by all the three techniques is presented in the fourth column of Fig.~\ref{fig:result3}.
+The first three columns of Fig.~\ref{fig:result3} present the illustrations of fixed horizon paths executed by the two robots using our proposed approach, the DARP algorithm, and the multi-robot maxima search algorithm, respectively.
+The comparison of discounted rewards achieved by all three techniques is presented in the fourth column of Fig.~\ref{fig:result3}.

 We evaluate our proposed approach by comparing the performance in terms of total accumulated rewards and the total discounted rewards.
-We found our proposed policy gradient based sampling technique performs better that the other two baseline approaches by collecting high rewarding samples in the early phase of their surveys.
-For sampling a field with uneven hotspot distribution, our approach performs significantly better as illustrated in Fig.~\ref{fig:gauss_disc} and \ref{fig:c_disc}.
+We found that our proposed policy gradient based sampling technique performs better than the other two baseline approaches by collecting high rewarding samples in the early phase of their surveys.
+As illustrated in Fig.~\ref{fig:gauss_disc} and \ref{fig:c_disc}, our approach performs significantly better for sampling fields with uneven hotspot distribution.
 If the process of interest is uniformly distributed as in Fig.~\ref{fig:diffusion_full_our}, our approach performs comparably with the complete coverage approach (Fig.~\ref{fig:diffusion_full_disc}).
-Many environmental processes have a non-uniform spatial distribution as presented in the depthmaps of the coral reefs presented in Fig.~\ref{fig:real_path} and our proposed approach was able to collect high rewarding samples at the early phase of the survey as depicted by the results in Fig.~\ref{fig:real_disc}.
+Many environmental processes have a nonuniform spatial distribution as presented in the depthmaps of the coral reefs presented in Fig.~\ref{fig:real_path} and our proposed approach was able to collect high rewarding samples at the early phase of the survey as depicted by the results in Fig.~\ref{fig:real_disc}.